rileyscag09-hash/NHS-Management-/README.md

 ```

 3. Copy `.env.example` to `.env`
-4. Add your bot token and your server ID to `.env`
+4. Add your bot token, server ID, and ERLC API key to `.env`
 5. Start the bot:

 ```powershell